FaisaljanBaloch/simple-linear-regression-model-for-price-prediction/README.md

 ```

-> Thank You for being here, Have a good day!
+> Thank you for your time and consideration, Have a good day!

 [Go top &#8593;](#simple-python-linearregression-model)